nakram6/eshoe/Readme.md

 HTML, CSS, JS, Bootstrap

-I have helped in creating front-end pages and features such as About, Payment, Contact, etc. and also have helped to convert most project HTML files into PHP files.
+I have helped in creating front-end pages and features such as About, Payment, Contact, etc. and also have helped to convert all project HTML files into PHP files.